-In some cases, rosuvastatin may also be used in certain children with high cholesterol that’s passed on through genetics.
+In some cases, rosuvastatin may also be prescribed for certain children with high cholesterol due to genetics.

-Your doctor may recommend that you take rosuvastatin along with making changes in your diet.
+Your doctor may recommend that you take rosuvastatin along with making changes to your diet.

 Keep reading for details on rosuvastatin and cost, and how to save money on prescriptions.

-Note: For more details on rosuvastatin, see this in-depth article.
+Note: For more details on rosuvastatin, see this article.

 The price you pay for rosuvastatin can vary.
 Your cost may depend on your treatment plan, your insurance coverage, and the pharmacy you use.